thibaultmg/acm-rag-content/docs/acm/2.15/mce_acm_integration/main.md

   default templates, see Default set of templates

 - Install and configure the underlying operator of your choice.

+  - To learn about and install the Image Based Install Operator for single-node OpenShift, see Image Based Install Operator.

+  - To install the Assisted Installer, see Installing an on-premise cluster with the Assisted Installer.

 Complete the following steps to install a cluster with the SiteConfig
 operator: